mwerminski/Elevator_Sys/README.md

 ## Ideas / Plans for the future
 We can optimize this scheduling algorithm by using priority queue and considering:
-* load of the elevator(if load is about 95%, it should not stay to pick up new people)
+* load of the elevators(if load is about 95%, it should not stay to pick up new people),
-* time(in the morning the elevators should set the highest priority to take people from top to bottom)
+* time(in the morning the elevators should set the highest priority to take people from top to bottom),
+* dividing elevators into two groups - half of them will handle even floors, the rest of them odd floors,
+* possibility to cancel calls by user.